TIY-Mobile-Winter-2016/TIY-Course/24-A New HIG/README.md

+# 24- Star Wars - A New HIG

+## Agenda

+### Daily Rituals
+* Standup Meeting ~15min

+### Topics
+* Reviewing what we have learned so far
-1. UICollectionView
+* UICollectionView
-2. Use the Star Wars API at (http://swapi.co/documentation)
+* Core Data introducion
+* Introduction to using Databases and SQL
+* Organizing your data

+# Home Star Wars - A New HIG

+  Create a Star Wars App using the UICollectionView we discussed in class today.

-3. Create two data models
+You will need *at least* two data models -

-  1. People (a few properties -- created: NSDate)
+People, (add a few properties but requires created: NSDate)

-Include the

-"created": "2014-12-09T13:50:51.644000Z",
+Make sure you use the NSDateFormatter class to convert the data string returned by the api.

-to NSDate
+"created": "2014-12-09T13:50:51.644000Z" to NSDate

-4. Detail ViewController

-5. Show Profile

-Organz Folders

-into

-Models
-Views
-Controllers
+Create a NavigationController

+Create a UITableView with a list of characters.

+Create a Detail ViewController with text labels for some of the properties.

+Ensure you organize your folders in the project.
+Models, Views, and Controllers at a minimum.

+Use //MARK - to clarify what sections of your code do what and where -- good commenting practices.

+Note: This is a precursor project for our lesson Friday on Core Data.